humaaslam46/ECG-Heartbeat-Classification-Deep-Learning/README.md

 ---

 ## 🔍 Overview
 This project focuses on classifying ECG (Electrocardiogram) heartbeat signals using Machine Learning and Deep Learning techniques.
-The goal is to accurately detect different heartbeat patterns and support early diagnosis of cardiovascular conditions.
+The goal is to accurately detect different heartbeat patterns and support early diagnosis of cardiovascular conditions

 ---